AndreaTirinzoni/iw-transfer-rl/README.md

 ### TRLIB: A Library for the Transfer of Samples in RL

 TRLIB is a small library for the transfer of samples in RL that we implemented to support our experiments.
-Currently, focus is given on transferring into Fitted Q-Iteration (FQI) [CITE].
+Currently, focus is given on transferring into Fitted Q-Iteration (FQI) [2].
 The following algorithms are implemented:

- - Fitted Q-Iteration (FQI) [CITE];
+ - Fitted Q-Iteration (FQI) [2];
- - Importance Weighted Fitted Q-Iteration (IWFQI) [CITE];
+ - Importance Weighted Fitted Q-Iteration (IWFQI) [1];
- - The relevance-based transfer (RBT) algorithm of [CITE];
+ - The relevance-based transfer (RBT) algorithm of [3];
- - The shared-dynamics transfer (SDT) algorithm of [CITE].
+ - The shared-dynamics transfer (SDT) algorithm of [4].

 Besides the algorithms, TRLIB provides different environments (currently only the ones proposed in the paper), different policies, and several other useful utilities.